jimb245/2PiWireGuardVPN/README.md

 - Try a browser on the client VNC desktop to confirm it has internet access.

 - Try a browser on the server VNC desktop to confirm it has internet access

+- If you updated WireGuard try reverting to the old version by running "make install" in the old version directory and then applying the same edit to wg-quick as described above.

 <br><br>